erickbadilla/Stock-Vision-App/README.md

 Stocks App comes with the following features:

-- Real-time update of stock prices every 5 seconds.
+- Real-time update of stock prices every 5 minutes.
 - Ability to track multiple companies.
 - Legend to show/hide individual stock prices in the chart.
 - Tooltips to display the price of a stock at a specific point in time.